achtnullzwei/Doorman/docs/en/guide/firmware/home-assistant.md

 <!--@include: ./instructions/home-assistant.md-->

 ## Sending Bus telegrams
-You can use Home Assistant actions (formerly known as services) to send telegrams on the bus.
+You can use Home Assistant actions to send telegrams on the bus.
 Either use the `telegram` to send raw telegrams or `type`, `address`, `payload` and `serial_number` to send telegrams via the telegram builder.

 ::: code-group